shyndman/jellyfin_ha/openspec/changes/authenticate-with-key/proposal.md

 - **Config flow**: Replace username/password fields with a single API key field
 - **Authentication**: Use `client.authenticate()` with API key directly instead of `client.auth.login()`
 - **Device identity**: Remove device ID/name configuration (not needed for API key auth)
-- **Test connection**: Add a button to test the API key before saving configuration
+- **Validation**: Validate the API key during setup and show an error on failure

 ## Impact